webmasterkai/wayoffthegrid/docs/orientation/9-electronics.md

 GGA

-### Through Hull Fittings

-If other than standard through hull fittings are required and are to be added after the yacht is built, consult a service department to determine the correct positioning of the through hull fitting.
-Directions concerning the components and installation of the through hull fittings should be supplied with the unit.
-Remember that the hull contains core material.
-Refer to Sec.
-8-3 for areas that were left intentionally without.

 ### Masthead Fittings

 Masthead fittings should be installed carefully, following manufacturers recommendations.
 Your SAGA mast contains an internal wiring conduit, all  cables must be fed through the conduit to prevent chafing and tangling with the internal halyards and other cordage.
 Cables leading from the masthead fitting exit the mast above the cabin sole and enter the bulkhead into the forward stateroom under the berth as provided for mast light wiring.
 A connector should be installed at this point which facilitates easy disconnecting whenever the mast is unstepped.
 Keep all connectors, junctions and wiring as high in the yacht as possible to prevent them from coming in contact with bilge water.